 Rewards Consequences Stickers- specific reason given to the children for the sticker.
-Children who receive a sticker put something in the class jar.
 Positive affirmations for the behaviours they are demonstrating.
-A 'look' to indicate the child is not following the school expectations.
-A 'discussion' between the child and member of staff- ensuring clarity of expectation and support for making the right choice using PACE and self-regulation characters.
-Time out with key person, senior teacher on lunch duty or member of SLT for set time.
-Communication with home - by senior teacher on lunch duty.
+Class Dojo points linked to the school shared values A 'look' to indicate the child is not following the school expectations.
+A 'discussion' between the child and member of staff- ensuring clarity of expectation and support for making the right choice.
+Time out with key person or member of SLT for set time Communication with home- image of telephone.
 Recorded on CPOMS.
-Involvement with senior leadership team.
+Involvement with senior leadership team- picture of them.